 As opulent, decadent, extravagant, and merciless as its baroque Italian underworld setting, this sequel to the 2014 surprise hit opens with one of the most thrilling and visceral action sequences ever filmed, then somehow stays within shouting distance of it all the way to the end.

 Like the original, the sequel is about an assassin named John Wick (Keanu Reeves) who shoots people, first out of obligation, then revenge.
 At one point, he asks someone, “Do you want a war, or do you just want to give me a gun?” to which that character responds, “somebody please get this man a gun!” in the cadence of a revivalist preacher proclaiming the second coming.
-If you have significant misgivings about Hollywood’s hot, panting love of firearms, John Wick may not be for you.For those that can get past that, the series offers sumptuous production design, inventive world building, tongue and cheek humor, and some of the most sensational action and fight sequences ever filmed.
+If you have significant misgivings about Hollywood’s hot, panting love of firearms, John Wick may not be for you.For those that can get past that, the series offers sumptuous production design, inventive world building, tongue-in-cheek humor, and some of the most sensational action and fight sequences ever filmed.

 BEST MOVIE SEQUELS — FANTASY